Critical CSS issues and FOUC

 Disable the option on specific pages

-If you're only having the problem on certain pages, you can disable Optimize CSS Delivery just for those pages.
+If you're only having the problem on certain pages, you can disable Load CSS Asynchronously just for those pages.

 Exclude Files From Loading Asynchronously